 EDV & SV: Frank-Starling Mechanism.
-The greater the EDV results in a greater stretching of ventricular muscles, thus producing a more forceful contraction.
-Cardiac muscle is normally not at its optimal length (lo), so additional stretching increases the force of contraction.
+The greater the EDV means the greater stretching of the ventricular muscles.
+This also means producing a more forceful contraction.
+Cardiac muscle is normally not at its optimal length (lo).
+Thus, additional stretching increases the force of contraction.
 In sum, as the end-systolic volume decreases, the overall stroke volume increases.

 Sympathetic nerves release norepinephrine, which can increase myocardial contractility by increasing calcium infusion.

-Arteries are large, elastic tubes lined at the interior by endothelial cells.
+The arteries are large, elastic tubes lined at the interior by the endothelial cells.
 Arterial walls have connective tissue and smooth muscles.
 During systole, contraction of ventricles ejects blood into arteries, distending the arterial walls.
 During diastole, the walls recoil passively and more blood is driven out.
 There is always some blood in the arteries to keep them semi-inflated.
-Maximum arterial pressure reached during systole is called systolic pressure (SP), and minimum arterial pressure reached during diastole is called diastolic pressure (DPI) and the difference between SP and DP is called pulse pressure (PP).
-Average pressure driving blood into tissues is called mean arterial pressure (MAP).
+Maximum arterial pressure reached during systole is called systolic pressure (SP), and minimum arterial pressure reached during diastole is called diastolic pressure (DPI).
+The difference between SP and DP is called pulse pressure (PP).
+The average pressure driving blood into tissues is called mean arterial pressure (MAP).

-Contain smooth muscles, which can relax to increase vessel radios (vasodilation) or contract to decrease vessel radius (vasoconstriction), and control blood flow through an organ, can be calculated with:
+The arterioles contain smooth muscles that can relax to increase vessel radius (vasodilation) or contract to decrease vessel radius (vasoconstriction).
+It controls blood flow through an organ.
+This can be calculated with this formula:

 Forgan = MAP / Resistanceorgan

 Local controls.
 Local controls are mechanisms independent of hormones and nerves.
-Hyperemia occurs when blood flow in an organ increases by arteriolar dilation in response to an increase in metabolic activity that causes local changes such as a decrease in O2, an increase in CO2 and H+.
+Hyperemia occurs when the blood flow in an organ increases by arteriolar dilation in response to an increase in metabolic activity that causes local changes such as a decrease in O2 or an increase in CO2 and H+.

 Extrinsic controls.
-Sympathetic nerves provide a rich supply of impulses to arterioles.
-Release norepinephrine and cause vasoconstriction.
+Sympathetic nerves provide a rich supply of impulses to the arterioles.
+Upon activation, the arterioles release norepinephrine to cause vasoconstriction.
 Hormones such as vasopressin (from posterior pituitary) and angiotensin II (from the liver) constrict arterioles.